“We all become the composite of the places we’ve been and the people we’ve met.” — Bill Withers

 He enjoys nature wandering, guiding eco programs, playing guitar, storytelling, and dancing, and has journeyed throughout North America, Japan, South Korea, Europe, and Central America.

-His current work is a philosophical inquiry into how inner transformation may be cultivated through expanding worldviews, mindsets, and values combined with nature-centered embodiment and meditation practices to deepen understanding of interdependence, foster equity, and promote collective flourishing.
+His current work is a philosophical inquiry into how inner transformation may be cultivated through expanding worldviews, mindsets, and values combined with nature-centered mindfulness and somatic practices to deepen understanding of interdependence, impermanence, and collective flourishing.

-At the university, he teaches Mind Consciousness Self , The Art and Science of Flourishing, as well as Mindfulness and Modern Life.
-And he offers the upper-level courses Mind Body Ecology, Existentialism, and Self and Sustainability.
+At the university, he teaches The Art and Science of Flourishing as well as Mindfulness and Modern Life.
+And he offers the upper-level courses Mind Body Ecology, Existential Philosophy, and The Ecology of Self.

 Each of these projects centers on the patterns and contours of inner transformation and flourishing based on the fact that we “inter-are” with all living beings and the land, rather than existing as somehow separate from nature.